pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 # Prerequisites

-If enabling map tiles or trying to send routes to the watch app you will require a bluetooth connection with a phone running the [Companion App](https://github.com/pauljohnston2025/breadcrumb-mobile.git), and the [garmin connect app](https://play.google.com/store/apps/details?id=com.garmin.android.apps.connectmobile&hl=en_AU).
+If trying to send routes to the watch app you will require a bluetooth connection with a phone running the [Companion App](https://github.com/pauljohnston2025/breadcrumb-mobile.git), and the [garmin connect app](https://play.google.com/store/apps/details?id=com.garmin.android.apps.connectmobile&hl=en_AU).
 If you just wish to use the breadcrumb track feature (a trail of your current track), it can be used without any phone connection.
-Map support can be enabled without the companion app, but the [garmin connect app](https://play.google.com/store/apps/details?id=com.garmin.android.apps.connectmobile&hl=en_AU) must still be installed, and an active bluetooth connection maintained.

 This is a datafield, not a full fledged app, it runs in the context of native activity.
 The datafield is expected to be used to cover the full available area of a round watchface.